-Mastic: aka lentisc, a plant resin from a small shrubby tree (Pistacia lentiscus), the collected raw resin crystals are called “mastic tears” or “chios tears”.
+Mastic: aka lentisc, a plant resin from a small shrubby tree (Pistacia lentiscus), theraw resin crystals are called "mastic tears" or "chios tears".
 Mastic is used as a seasoning in Turkey and Egypt and is known for its medicinal properties.
 It is used in perfume, varnish, and as a liqueur flavoring.

 Mousse de Chêne: see Oakmoss.